top of page

 Wendy's goal for this project is to visually explore the mental health impacts of COVID on individuals, and therefore, communities.
 Through recognition, representation, inspiration and empowerment, she hopes that others will see that they are not alone.

-With funding provided by the Ontario Arts Council as well as OAC and Workman Arts, Wendy is creating 8-12 mixed media paintings using liquid techniques.
-The 3D painting above was created using layers of acrylics, mica pigments, alcohol inks and resin; the photograph highlights the emotional pain of nurses/doctors.
-The painting comprises the “skin” of the individual pictured here; it interrupts the image, and what we understand to be “true”.
-It's not an easy image to view, but Wendy hopes that it will honor the work of our frontline workers.
+With funding provided by the OAC and Workman Arts, Wendy is creating 10-12 mixed media paintings using liquid techniques.
+The 3D painting above was created using layers of acrylics, mica pigments, alcohol inks and resin; the photographs above highlight the emotional pain of nurses/doctors.
+The first layer of the paintings comprise the “skin” of the individuals pictured; it interrupts the image, dissects it, and what we understand to be “true”.
+These are not easy images to view, but Wendy hopes that they will honour and highlight our individual and collective struggles.

-Wendy's solo exhibition "Awake" will debut in August of 2023 at Show Gallery in Toronto, Ontario.
+Wendy's solo exhibition "Awake" debuted in August of 2023 at Show Gallery in Toronto, Ontario.
+Her second exhibition will take place from March 2-30, 2024 at the Toronto Public Library (Mimico Centennial) in Toronto, Ontario.
 For further information, please contact us

 bottom of page